Historic Flower Festivals in Tokyo

 Peony Festival (Botan Matsuri) at Nishiarai Daishi Temple

-* It is one-stn. ride from Nishiarai station to Daishimae stn.
+* One stop from Nishiarai to Daishimae sta.
 (It is a bit complicated)

 For people familiar with Toei bus system, it is easier to get there by Toei bus.
 (From Ikebukuro or Ouji station)